jegfish/ram-dev-env/README.md

 vm$ ~/.dev-env/bin/ram clean-image
 ```

-Follow any instructions it gives you, then shutdown the VM.
+Follow any instructions it gives you.

+### Clearing first-time GUI popups

+Log in to the GUI, then if you get a popup:

+- Don't enable LivePatch.
+- Opt-out of telemetry, don't send system information to Canonical.
+- If you get a popup asking about upgrading to a newer version of Ubuntu, select the option that amounts to "no, don't ask me again".
+- Go through the rest of the popup wizard.

+### Shutdown the VM

+Once you are done setting up the base image, shut down the VM.

 ## Shrinking the base image